 Seventeen new Deadlands structural furnishing plans, which can occasionally be found when completing Daedric Portals in the Deadlands.

-The Armory System
+The Armory System in ESO

 Introducing The Armory – a new system that helps relieve the friction between switching or experimenting with your character’s builds!
 The Armory allows you to save any of your custom character builds, remembering your gear, Attributes, Abilities, Champion Points, and even if you are a Werewolf or Vampire.
 You can then effortlessly load any of those saved builds in an instant.